 In phase one, we implemented features that let members identify other members as co-workers, frequent collaborators, classmates, and friends in order to create an online professional network that mirrors and extends their physical world on.

 In phase two, we started offering ways for you to find and connect with other members around professional interests, issues, advocacy, your job, the work of the association, meeting up with friends & colleagues when you attend ALA conferences, and the like.

 Currently, ALA Connect is ALA's professional network, an online version of what has traditionally taken place in the physical world.

 We hope to make your Connect experience as easy and practical as possible.
-You can read more about ALA Connect on the ITTS News blog, and view the Roadmap to find out what's planned for future development.
+You can read more about ALA Connect on the ITTS News blog.
 Read through the user guidelines before you start posting content.
 If you have a specific question about the site or our goals for it, please feel free to post a question in the Discussion Forum.